2011 Cordova–Blountsville tornado: Cullman and Blount counties

 Aerial view of high-end EF3 damage in Cordova.

 The tornado then crossed the Mulberry Fork for the fourth time and moved into Cullman County The tornado then crossed the Mulberry Fork again, moving into Blount County, where it caused EF1 roof damage to a home and snapped hundreds of trees.
-It then crossed Interstate 65 before crossing the Mulberry Fork into Cullman County southwest of Garden City, snapping numerous additional trees at EF1 strength.
+It then crossed I-65 before crossing the Mulberry Fork into Cullman County southwest of Garden City, snapping numerous additional trees at EF1 strength.
 It quickly crossed the river again (the seventh crossing), moving back into Blount County.

 The tornado continued to the south-southwest of Garden City, straddling the Mulberry Fork before finally moving solidly into Blount County and toward Blountsville.
 On the southeast side of Blountsville, the tornado downed many trees and caused high-end EF2 damage to well-built brick and slab foundation homes, one of which had some exterior walls collapse.
 The storm continued to the northeast and out of Blountsville, where two additional homes sustained high-end EF3 damage.

 The tornado then moved into Marshall County, causing significant damage to a house and downing numerous trees.
 A shed suffered roof damage and an industrial plant was completely destroyed at EF2 strength as well.
 The tornado then moved into a wooded area, weakened, and eventually lifted south-southwest of Guntersville at 5:56 p.m.
 CDT (22:56 UTC).
 Thousands of trees were downed along the tornado's path.
 The tornado was on the ground for two hours and sixteen minutes, tracking for 127.8 mi across seven counties.
 It was rated as a low-end EF4 with winds of 170 mph.